jcubic/mitty/README.md

 </div>

-Use objects that only exist on the main thread — DOM nodes, jQuery objects, class instances with methods — from inside a Web Worker.
+Use objects that only exist on the main thread — DOM nodes, jQuery objects, class instances with methods, or anything that is inaccessible from inside a Web/Service Worker.

 A worker has no DOM, and `postMessage` cannot carry a DOM node, a jQuery object, or anything else that isn't structured-cloneable.
 Mitty leaves the real object on the main